MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/scheduling-analytics-reports.md

 Then add the users or teams you want to give access to.
 Make sure the Read access is selected and click the Share button.

-Users or teams the report is shared with will be able to view the reports when they log in.
+Users or teams the report is shared with will be able to view the report when they log in.